 Choose a location for your display

 Pro Display XDR uses a new True Tone technology with dual ambient light sensors to monitor the lighting around your display.
 For the best experience using Pro Display XDR, place it in a location where a lamp or other light source won't be directly in front of or behind it.
-Or, turn off True Tone in System Preferences > Displays.
+Or, turn off True Tone in System Settings (or System Preferences) > Displays.

 If there’s a light source in front of or behind your display and it appears brighter than expected, learn what to do.